-Description Prompt.
-The description prompt begins with $P{TD}$ , a precise task description of the robot walking task.
-This is then followed by control design details, e.g., the policy's operating frequency, ensuring that the LLM aligns the actions to this frequency.
-Next, we specify the format and meaning of both input observations and output actions in $P{IO}$ , allowing LLMs to understand the context of the inputs and actions.
+to understand the context of the inputs and actions.
 Then, an explicit enumeration of the joint order of our robot is provided in $P{JO}$ to guide the LLM to comprehend the robot configuration.
-In $P{AI}$ , we provide additional illustration to describe the data processing method and output requirements.
-Lastly, the prompt offers an overview of the entire control pipeline in $P{CP}$ , granting the LLM a macro perspective on how individual components enable it to process and interlink.
+Additionally, we specify in the prompt $P{AI}$ that all the values LLMs encounter are not raw data.
+Instead, these numerical values have been normalized.
+Lastly, the prompt offers an overview of the entire control pipeline in $P{CP}$ , granting the LLM a macro perspective on how individual components enabling it to process and interlink.
 It is crucial to highlight that, unlike classic learning-based and model-based walking controllers, text serves an important role in the LLM policy.